-Environment, Peace, and Security
+Environment, Peace and Sustainability

 The linkages between environmental sustainability, political and economic security, and peace are increasingly prominent in domestic and international political discourses.
 As a field of inquiry, the discussion has moved beyond asking whether these factors are interconnected, focusing instead on how social-ecological systems function, what factors enhance or erode their resilience, and how changes cascade across these systems.

-Our Environment, Peace, and Security (EPS) program aims to better understand social-ecological system dynamics, with particular focus on participatory approaches to resource governance and environmental conflict management.
+Our Environment, Peace, and Sustainability (EPS) program aims to better understand social-ecological system dynamics, with particular focus on participatory approaches to resource governance and environmental conflict management.
 Through a portfolio of applied and basic research, the EPS program brings theoretical grounding in the resilience paradigm and practice/policy grounding in environmental peacebuilding approaches, and uses multiple methodologies.

 This program seeks to: